-We have an extensive range of extra-curricular clubs at Puriton, which are delivered by teaching staff, teaching assistants and R & W Coaching.
-The clubs on offer change throughout the school year but include: football, rugby, netball, gymnastics, tennis, basketball, dodgeball, archery, tri-golf, athletics, rounders, cricket, cross-country and cycling.
+We have an extensive range of extra-curricular clubs at Puriton, which are delivered by teaching staff, teaching assistants and Inspired Schools such as football, dance, yoga, netball and multi-skills.

 We provide a number of opportunities for children to represent the school, particularly in years 4-6, where there are numerous competitions and festivals available.

 We are developing links with the community and are providing pathways for children to further develop their growing sporting talents, during out of school hours.